Where Presidential Candidate Tim Ryan Stands On Marijuana

-On April 4, Rep. Tim Ryan (D-OH) announced that he is seeking the 2020 Democratic presidential nomination.
+Rep. Tim Ryan (D-OH) announced that he was running for the 2020 Democratic presidential nomination on April 4, 2019 and dropped out on October 24.
 The congressman supports marijuana legalization and has cosponsored a number of wide-ranging cannabis reform bills in recent years.

 Ryan earned an “A” grade from NORML.
 Here’s a closer look at his record on the issue.

 This piece was last updated on October 24, 2019 to include the candidate’s statements and policy actions on marijuana since joining the race.

 Since he started his tenure in Congress in 2003, Ryan has supported various marijuana and hemp-related amendments on the House floor, but most of his proactive bill cosponsorships have taken place more recently, in the 115th and 116th Congresses.